 All beets are grown on contract, and maintaining yield and quality is of the utmost importance in growing the crop successfully and in breaking even however factors such as disease can have a significant impact on yield and sugar content.

-Disease and pest control is a key aspect of management for producers in all US regions.
+Disease Detection and Pest Damage analysis is a key aspect of management for producers in all US regions.
 Chemical pest and disease control on sugar beet in the US can typically cost $85 per acre and represents over 9% of the total production cost per acre for sugar beet.

 The most costly diseases for US Sugar beet producers include:

 Of these Cercospora is one of the most serious diseases for sugar beet producers in the Mid-West and can lead to losses of up to 40%, and can affect the root tonnage and % sugar in the roots.
 The loss of sugar from disease can be a major loss of revenue for producers.
 Every one percent of sugar content equates to 15 pounds of sugar that can be extracted per ton.
 Across the US this would represent over 60 million additional pounds of sugar per campaign, valued at 18 million dollars.